-This past week, Executive Director Lexie Bell and Communications & Outreach Coordinator Rachel Pass journeyed all the way to New Orleans, Louisiana.
+This past week, our Executive Director and Communications & Outreach Coordinator Rachel Pass journeyed all the way to New Orleans, Louisiana.
 There, they met with staff from the 27 other National Estuary Programs across the country and toured the local Barataria-Terrebonne estuary.

 Congress established the National Estuary Program in 1987 through the Clean Water Act.
 There are currently 28 estuaries in the country included in the non-regulatory program.
 Each of these estuary programs works to address critical water quality issues in their area.